 Jinhua ham on the stock market

 To cash in on modern ways of funding, a limited company was established in Jinhua in 1994, which got listed on the Shenzhen Stock Exchange.
 It is known as Jinzi Ham or King’s Ham.
 The company reports that it has benefited dramatically from the corona crisis, when many Chinese rediscovered the art of home cooking.
-It expects its net profit of the first quarter of 2020 being more than 40% higher than in the same period of 2019.
+King’s Ham has generated a turnover of RMB 314 mln in the first half of 2020; up 149.68%.
 Congratulations to Jinzi, but . . . now make yourself known to the entire world!

 Eurasia Consult Consulting can help you embed your business in Chinese society.